Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-By the \emph{covering} and the \emph{strongly compatibility properties} in an \textsf{LGQ} clause, a literal identified as eligible by a-posteriori eligibility is the same as the one identified by a-priori eligibility.
+By the \emph{covering} and the \emph{strong compatibility properties} of \textsf{LGQ} clauses, a literal identified as eligible by a-posteriori eligibility is the same as the one identified by a-priori eligibility.
 This is formally stated as:

-\begin{lem} In the \textbf{T-Res} system, if a literal $L$ is (strictly) $\succeq_{lpo}$-maximal with respect to an \textsf{LGQ} clause $C$, then $L\sigma$ is (strictly) $\succeq_{lpo}$-maximal with respect to $C\sigma$, for any substitution $\sigma$. \end{lem} \begin{proof} In Algorithm~\ref{algorithm:refine}, the maximality checking is applied in either Lines 1--2 or 5--6.
+\begin{lem} When applying the refinement of the \textbf{T-Res} system to an \textsf{LGQ} clause $C$, if a literal $L$ is (strictly) $\succeq_{lpo}$-maximal with respect to $C$, then $L\sigma$ is (strictly) $\succeq_{lpo}$-maximal with respect to $C\sigma$, for any substitution $\sigma$. \end{lem} \begin{proof} In Algorithm~\ref{algorithm:refine}, the maximality checking is done in either Lines 1--2 or 5--6.

 For the case in Lines 1--2 the claim trivially holds as $C$ is ground.
 Lines 5--6 mean that $C$ contains compound-term literals.
 By Lemma \ref{lem:com_large}, $L$ is a compound-term literal.
 Suppose $L^\prime$ is a literal in $C$ distinct from~$L$.
-First suppose $L^\prime$ is not a compound-term literal.
+First, suppose $L^\prime$ is not a compound-term literal.
 By the covering property, $L \succeq_{lpo} L^\prime$ implies $L\sigma \succeq_{lpo} L^\prime\sigma$ for any substitution~$\sigma$.
-Next suppose $L^\prime$ is a compound-term literal.
+Next, suppose $L^\prime$ is a compound-term literal.
 By the fact that $C$ is strongly compatible, $L \succeq_{lpo} L^\prime$ implies $L\sigma \succeq_{lpo} L^\prime\sigma$ for any substitution $\sigma$.
 Thus, $L\sigma$ is (strictly) maximal with respect to $C\sigma$. \end{proof}

-Lemma \ref{lem:apri} is generalisable to any \emph{covering} and \emph{strongly compatible} clause, as it is these properties that makes \emph{a-priori eligibility} determination possible.
-From now on we assume the use of \emph{a-priori eligibility} to determine (strictly) maximal literals in the \textbf{T-Res} system, which also has the advantage of streamlining the discussions and simplifying proofs of inferences with \textsf{LGQ} clauses.
+Lemma \ref{lem:apri} is generalisable to any \emph{covering} and \emph{strongly compatible} clause, as it is these properties that make \emph{a-priori eligibility} determination possible.
+From now on we assume the use of \emph{a-priori eligibility} to determine (strictly) maximal literals in the \textbf{T-Res} system.
+This also streamlines the discussions and simplifies proofs.